rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 The powerful Enterprise Advanced Run Job webhook handler enables selective execution of one or more jobs based by evaluating event data.

-Each event passes through one or more routing rules.
-If the event satisfies the rule conditions the target job will be executed with the supplied job options.
+Each event passes through one or more routing actions.
+If the event satisfies the action conditions the target job will be executed with the supplied job options.
 Conditions and job options can be constructed from event data!